-All elements need to meet current standards and compliance codes: furniture, paving, lighting, walls, tree canopy management, heritage elements and structures, event infrastructure, accessibility and safety.
+All elements need to meet current standards and compliance codes for: furniture, paving, lighting, walls, tree canopy management, heritage elements and structures, event infrastructure, accessibility and safety.

-Any concept design to be audited in terms of CPTED, accessibility and road safety.
+Any design is to be audited in terms of CPTED, accessibility and road safety.